 The top reason for delinquency is loss of income.

-There is a cost to the HOA to foreclose which is split between BGV and GTLOA at $1200 each entity per foreclosure.
+There is a cost to the HOA to foreclose which is split between BGV and GTLOA at $1200 each per foreclosure.
 BGV pulls the delinquent inventory and pays the carried cost and pays the dues.

 BGV is making GTLOA whole on dues that are substantially past due.
 The goal is still to have a healthy association.